human416c6578/Vip-Plugin/README.md

 # Vip_plugin
-A plugin written in pawn for amxmodx for Deathrun GameMode.
+A plugin written in pawn for amxmodx.

 You can add VIPs and they'll benefit from different aspects.